xiaoqingwan/association_rules/README.md

-# sequential_pattern_minimg
+# Association Rules

-We can use sequential pattern mining to uncover series of common events.

 The python file uses a method called association rules.

+We use association rules to conduct market basket analysis.

 References: